 An American Blogger

-WELCOME TO A FREE-RANGE BLOG, now aiming to be the BEST BOOK BLOG IN AMERICA, with a side of SIMPLICITY, and a little POLITICS for seasoning.
+WELCOME TO A FREE-RANGE BLOG written by an old man trying to live a simple and frugal life.
 Please join the conversation.
 Your input makes all the difference.
 There are no wrong answers, and no exams.

 Long time ago, there was a used typewriter . . .

 The first major purchase of my life was a used Royal typewriter (standard, not electric).
 I bought it at the Wheaton Typewriter Co. for $99 in 1965.
 Earned the $99 at Hot Shoppes.
 Bought the typewriter so I could take a typing class in senior year of high school, and maybe be a newspaperman.
 It seemed like a good idea.

 Majored in journalism at the University of Maryland, received a degree.

 AlwaysUsually worked hard, no exceptional talent to brag about, but pretty good at front-page design, competent at reporting, editing and writing headlines.
 Five newspapers, all told.
 Also 13 years editing at a monthly journal indexing the “Working Papers of Congress.”